PRInTS: Reward Modeling for Long-Horizon Information Seeking: Experiments

-\paragraph{Implementation Details.} Our dataset consists of $\sim$2k preference trajectory step pairs with score and summary annotations drawn from publicly available web-agent training corpora~\citep{miromind2024opendata}.
-We use Qwen3-32B to generate both the information gain score and summary annotation for each step with Monte Carlo rollouts $M=8$. \ours is instantiated as Qwen3-4B and trained with an alternating SFT-GRPO schedule, where one epoch of SFT for the summarization objective is followed by a period of GRPO training for the scoring objective with GRPO rollouts $N=4$.
-This SFT-GRPO cycle is repeated iteratively throughout training, enabling \ours to jointly acquire summarization and scoring abilities.
-At test-time, all baselines and \ours evaluate sets of candidate next steps output by LLMs, performing best-of-$n$ guided search with $n=4$.
+\paragraph{Implementation Details.} We use Qwen3-32B to annotate information gain score and summary for each step.
+We initialize \ours with Qwen3-4B, training with one epoch of SFT for the summarization objective, followed by a period of GRPO training for the scoring objective.
+This SFT-GRPO cycle is repeated for a total of X iterations.
+At test-time, the LLM policy generates $n=4$ next steps which are evaluated via the baselines and \ours, and the highest scoring candidate is selected.
 Further details can be found in~\Cref{appendix:Implementation Details}.